broadinstitute/terraform-shared/terraform-modules/stackdriver/gae-monitoring/README.md

 ## Alerting Policies

 The following are the metrics that this module will set up monitoring on and the thresholds needed to trigger the alerts.

-### Uptime Check
-All gae apps should be monitored by an uptime check to verify service availability.
-The uptime check pings the app once every minute and if it is unable to reach the app for >5 minutes an alert will fire

 ### Reponse Status Codes
 If the application is responding with 500 status or a higher than usual number of 400 status, this may be indicative of an issue and should trigger an alert